The HyperTexts

 irony and rapier wit.
 I will comment further on the poem, and analyze it,

-stanza-by-stanza, but first please devour whole this
+stanza-by-stanza, later on this page, but first please devour whole this

-absolutely wonderful translation by Helen Waddell:
+wonderful translation by Helen Waddell:

 His Confession